Timeline of Hurricane Katrina: Monday, August 29, 2005

+Shortly after 11:00 AM CDT (1600 UTC), an oil rig, pushed by the large storm surge, broke off its mournings and rammed into the Cochrane-Africatown Bridge in Mobile, AL.

-At 11:51 AM CDT (1651 UTC), a breech on the 17th street canal is reported by FEMA Special Assistant Michael Heath.
+At 11:51 AM CDT (1651 UTC), a breach on the 17th street canal is reported by FEMA Special Assistant Michael Heath.

 At 2:00 PM CDT (1900 UTC), New Orleans officials confirmed a breach of the 17th Street Canal levee.

 In a press conference at 3:00 PM CDT (2000 UTC), New Orleans Homeland Security Director Terry Ebbertt said that "Everybody who had a way or wanted to get out of the way of this storm was able to.
 For some that didn't, it was their last night on this earth."
 Emergency workers had answered a number of calls from people trapped in trees and attics, and in some cases, had been disconnected with those pleading for help.
 Police fanned out across the city to assess damage and rescue people before nightfall.
 Governor Blanco sent 68 school buses from surrounding parishes to begin evacuating survivors in New Orleans.
 6,908 Army National Guard and 933 Air National Guard were deployed (7,841 total).
 The hardest-hit areas of the city were the Lower Ninth Ward, New Orleans East, Gentilly, St. Bernard and Plaquemines parishes, and Lakeview.

 FEMA Director Michael Brown asked United States Department of Homeland Security Secretary Michael Chertoff to dispatch 1,000 Homeland Security workers to the region to assist with disaster relief from the "near catastrophic event."
 DHS personnel were told to "establish and maintain positive working relationships with disaster affected communities" and "collect and disseminate information and make referrals for appropriate assistance."
 In addition, they were supposed to identify "potential issues within the community" and report them while conveying "a positive image of disaster operations to government officials, community organizations and the general public."

 President Bush declared a major disaster for Louisiana, Mississippi, and Alabama under the authority of the Stafford Act.

 Aftermath

 Tuesday, August 30, 2005

+As news organizations failed to understand the severity of the effects, the New York Times front page read "Escaping Feared Knockout Punch, Barely, New Orleans Is One Lucky Big Mess."

 At some point during the day, the Associated Press reported that there were two holes in the Superdome roof and water was pouring into the elevator shaft and stairwell.

 At 12:00 PM CDT (1700 UTC), Homeland Security Secretary Michael Chertoff became aware that the New Orleans levee breaches could not be plugged.
 Governor Blanco ordered the evacuation of New Orleans, including the Superdome.
 There were many reported instances of looting, and some reports of looting by police officers.
 9,668 Army National Guard and 956 Air National Guard were deployed (10,624 total).

 USCG helicopters rescued 350 people off roof tops.